Bar Exam | 25 Things You Should Know

 Uniform Bar Exam

-The Uniform Bar Exam (UBE) is a standardized exam that has been adopted in 33 jurisdictions.
+The Uniform Bar Exam (UBE) is a standardized exam that has been adopted in 33 (and counting) jurisdictions.
 The National Conference of Bar Examiners (NCBE) administers the UBE.
 The UBE has three parts: the Multistate Bar Exam (MBE), the Multistate Essay Exam (MEE), and the Multistate Performance Test (MPT).
 The UBE allows you to transfer scores within a certain amount of time from one UBE jurisdiction to another.

 For the most updated information regarding which jurisdictions have adopted the UBE, check the NCBE’s official map.